Academic Probation (AP)

 Students on AP may consider going on the Planned Educational Leave Program (PELP) to regroup and reexamine their academic goals.
-Prior to initiating PELP, students should meet with a program Graduate Advisor to make a plan for return and steps to reach good standing.
+Prior to initiating PELP, students should meet with a program Graduate Advisor to make a plan for returning and review what steps they must take to reach good standing.

 A student on academic probation may withdraw and apply for readmission at a later date.
 However, the minimum conditions to reach good standing will still apply at the later date and readmission cannot be guaranteed.
 More information is available on the Withdrawal & Readmission webpage.

-Graduate students are never disqualified automatically.
+Disqualification for academic standing/GPA at the Graduate level is not automatic.
 In all cases, disqualification must first be recommended to Graduate Studies, in writing, by the student's program.
-Programs may recommend disqualification for students on AP or Subject to Disqualification status after providing at least one quarter for advising and remediation.
+Programs may recommend disqualification for students on continuing AP or Subject to Disqualification status after providing at least one quarter for advising and remediation.
 Specific requirements for returning to good standing and a timeline should be documented in the Student Progress Assessment (SPA).
 More information is available on the Disqualification webpage.